turingschool/portfolios/template.markdown

 ## Areas of Emphasis

-I set out to further
+I set out to further my understanding of JavaScript ES6 and looked forward to learning React and Sass.

 ## Rubric Scores